 We have a reasonably complete

-You can hike or horseback ride to the cloud forest from Black Sheep Inn in about two hours, a beautiful route that takes you over the high paramó and puts you at the top of the sea of clouds.
+You can hike or horseback ride to the cloud forest from Black Sheep Inn in about two hours each way, a beautiful route that takes you over the high paramó and puts you at the top of the sea of clouds.

 The Ecuadorian National Park Service (INEFAN) declared the area an Ecological Reserve,